Facts that every parent of a child with Down Syndrome should know

 Down Syndrome is caused by an error in embryonic cell division that replicates an additional chromosome 21 and is called trisomy 21.
 The cells of the human body contain 23 pairs of chromosomes.
 At conception each parent supplies 23 chromosomes that pair up after egg fertilization.
 One half of the 23 chromosomal pairs for the embryonic development of the baby are supplied by the sperm from the male and the other half by the egg from the female.
-These chromosomes from each parent combine and transmit genetic information that makes the developing human a unique product of the combined genetics of the parents.
+These chromosomes from each parent combine to transmit genetic information that makes the developing human a unique product of the combined genetics of both parents.
 When a fertilized egg contains an extra chromosome 21 the result is Down Syndrome.

 Three Genetic Variations in Down Syndrome

 There are three basic genetic variations in Down Syndrome.
-One variation is called trisomy 21 and occurs 92% of the time.
+One variation is called trisomy 21 that occurs 92% of the time.
 In trisomy 21 the replicated chromosome 21 is present in every cell of the individual.
 This variation begins in either the sperm or the egg with the presence of the extra chromosome before the egg and sperm unite.
 The presence of the three copies of the chromosome 21 in this case lead to the name trisomy 21.

 The second variation is called mosaic trisomy 21 and occurs in 2%-4% of Down Syndrome.
 In mosaic trisomy 21 the extra chromosome 21 appears in some but not all cells of the individual.
 The sperm and egg carry the correct number of chromosomes but there is an error that occurs in the chromosome division of the embryonic development.
 Only the affected cells with 47 chromosomes instead of the normal 46 will exhibit the Down Syndrome features bringing a partial diversity of Down Syndrome features.

 The third variation is called translocation trisomy 21 and occurs in the remaining 3%-4% of Down Syndrome.
-In this occurrence, either prior to conception or at conception the material from one chromosome 21 becomes translocated or “stuck” to another chromosome 21.
+In this occurrence, either prior to conception or at conception, the material from one chromosome 21 becomes trans-located or “stuck” to another chromosome 21.
 The cells of this individual will have 46 chromosomes but still carry features associated with Down Syndrome because of the extra material that is present.